sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xstdcmap</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utility to define standard colormap properties
+Short desc    : Utility to define standard colormap properties
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : The xstdcmap utility can be used to selectively define standard colormap
+Descript     : The xstdcmap utility can be used to selectively define standard colormap
              : properties.
 It is intended to be run from a user's X startup script to
              : create standard colormap definitions in order to facilitate sharing of
              : scarce colormap resources among clients using PseudoColor visuals.